 “The School I’d Like” – Bringing About Change in Music Education

 There will be three elements to the programme:

 - Practical and creative music making through sharing examples of musical activities and repertoire from one’s own context, and creating new music together.

 - Discussion focused on the theme of the Forum and sharing the students’ different experiences and perspectives of learning to become a teacher in their own school system.

 - Participation in selected conference activities, and group work.

 Students will gain insight into each other’s ideas, approaches in music education and the school contexts of the different countries.
 The hope is that they will not only discover common ground, but also explore new perspectives, and thus develop a deeper awareness of their own context.
 We are sure that they will also come away with new friends, and a place within the EAS network.

-Māra Vaickovska (Student Delegate, Latvian Academy of Music, Riga)
+Māra Vaickovska (Student Delegate, Latvian Academy of Music, Riga, LV)

 Hanne Orrenmaa (Nurmo High & Secondary School, Seinäjoki, FI)

 Prof. Dr. Bernd Clausen (Hochschule für Musik, Würzburg, DE)